mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        dump_as_text: Save detailed information about key processes as text files in the `graph_kernel_dump` directory.
 Default value: `False`.

        enable_debug_mode: Insert synchronization points before and after the graph kernel mod launch, and print debugging information if the launch fails.
 This is supported only for the GPU backend.
 Default value: `False`.

+       path: use specified json file.
+When this option is set, the above options are ignored.
      - Refer to the `Custom Fusion <https://www.mindspore.cn/docs/en/master/model_train/custom_program/fusion_pass.html>`_

 Dump Debugging